Narayana108/vedic_knowledge/nimbark_sampraday_articles/an_introduction_to_nimbark_sampraday.md

 2. The yelow outline represents Shriji's(Radha's) charan(Lotus feet) and the black bindi between the eye brows represents Krishna.

 ## Sannyasi or Babaji
 The renunciates in Nimbark sampraday are known as babaji's.
-They do not wear saffron, they mostly wear a white dhoti with no pleat and white shaul, sometimes yellow may also where yellow colored cloth.
+They do not wear saffron, they mostly wear a white dhoti with no pleat and white shaul, sometimes they also where yellow colored cloth.

 ## Scripture's
 The main scriptures that are focused on by general devotees and sadhus are: `Bhagavad Gita`, `Shrimad Bhagavatam` and `Bhakta Maal`.

 And the rasiks recite and focus on Radha Krishnas confidential Lila books: `Yugal Satak` and `Maha Vani`.

-The scholars study all the main upanishads, vedas, puranas, ithiasas, etc and Nimbarki bhayas and other works that are available..
+The scholars study all the main upanishads, vedas, puranas, ithiasas, etc and Nimbarki bhasya's and other Nimbarki works that are available.

 ## Online Resources:
 - [The life and teachings of Shri Nimbarka Acharya](https://www.hinduismtoday.com/educational-resources/the-life-teachings-of-one-of-indias-great-luminaries-shri-nimbarka/)